 A monument made from the ship’s mast stands in Portland’s Waterfront Park, recognizing all who fought and died in the Spanish-American War and the contribution the USS Oregon (BB 3) made in its victory.

-Vermont is the 19th submarine of the Virginia Class.
-Along with the other ships of the class, it represents a revolution in submarine design, construction and mission capability.
+Oregon is the 20th submarine of the Virginia Class.
+With the other ships of the class, it represents a revolution in submarine design, construction and mission capability.
 This versatile and powerful vessel will maximize the contribution the U.S. Submarine Force makes to national security.

 The central characteristic of the class is the modularity derived from the design/build approach, which supports efficient construction and mission capability.
 This provides the U.S. Navy with a submarine class that advances the state-of-the-art with each succeeding ship.
-Vermont’s adaptability makes it highly responsive to changing mission requirements.
+Oregon’s adaptability makes it highly responsive to changing mission requirements.

 Oregon will provide the submarine force with the capabilities required to dominate the open ocean and the littorals.
 In addition to anti-submarine, anti-surface ship and counter-mine warfare, Oregon will support surveillance, Special Operations and covert strike missions.

 Electric Boat, its construction partner Newport News Shipbuilding, and the U.S. Navy continue collaborating to reduce the cost of future ships while introducing new capabilities to ensure the ongoing relevance of Oregon and the Virginia Class.
 Electric Boat’s goal remains unchanged – to provide the U.S. Navy with the most sophisticated undersea warships in the world.